Pomodoro Timer

 Common use cases

-- Focused deep work using the Pomodoro Technique
+- Focused deep work using the Pomodoro Technique, with automatic transitions from focus time to short breaks and long breaks.

 FAQs